harmening/MRIsegmentation/README.md

  - The individual fiducials (NAS, LPA, RPA) are gained through SPMs nonlinear mapping from the eTPM template.<br>
 <br>
 <br>

+## Representing the cortical surface in Spherical Harmonics (SPHARM)
+ - The weighed spherical harmonic (weighted-SPHARM) representation can express the cortical surface as a weighted linear combination of spherical harmonics.
+ - Since SPHARM is a better basis for the proper description of the cortex folding as the euclidean space, it is used in many different applications [[7]](#ref7).

 ## Troubleshooting